-Reykjavík may look like a charming backwater, its cosy wooden houses painted in bright colours, but don’t let its appearance fool you.
+Reykjavík Dropdown contenton Iceland's coast Dropdown content may look like a charming backwater, its cosy wooden houses painted in bright colours, but don’t let its appearance fool you.
 This is a capital city, after all, and it has nightlife to match.

 The rúntur – which translates to “round tour” – is a weekly pub crawl, in which locals head from one spot to the next, drinking at every stop.
 Booze doesn’t come cheap in Iceland though; head to a vínbúðin to pick up your pre-drinks, an integral part of the night for Icelanders and broke travellers alike.

-The long days and light nights of summer make rúntur even more fun in summer, when you can stay in denial about how late it is for a few more hours.
+The long days and light nights of the summer months make rúntur even more fun in summer when you can stay in denial about how late it is for a few more hours.